-Pesticide use near forarging habitat or roosts is thought to have been one of the factors leading to the species' decline (Wiles and Worthington 2002, p.
+Pesticide use near foraging habitat or roosts is thought to have been one of the factors leading to the species' decline (Wiles and Worthington 2002, p.
 17) and its extirpation on Rota and other islands in the archipelago.
-Pesticides are known to adversely affect bat population either by secondary poisoning from consuming contaminated insects or by reducing the availability of prey; however, the extent to which either mechanism has affected the subspecies in the Mariana archipelago remains uknown (Hutson et al. 2001, p.
+Pesticides are known to adversely affect bat population either by secondary poisoning from consuming contaminated insects or by reducing the availability of prey; however, the extent to which either mechanism has affected the subspecies in the Mariana archipelago remains unknown (Hutson et al. 2001, p.
 138; Mickleburgh et al. 2002, p.
 19).
-To avoid negatively impacting the species, pesticide use near current or potential roost and foraging sites will be avoided unless research determines pesticide use is not a threat to the species.

-Historically this subspecies likely functioned as a metapopulation that facilitated gene flow among islands and natural recolonization after catastrophic events.
+To avoid negatively impacting the species, pesticide use near current or potential roost and foraging sites should be avoided unless research determines pesticide use is not a threat to the species.
+Historically, the population dynamics of this subspecies likely functioned as a metapopulation that facilitated gene flow among islands and natural recolonization after catastrophic events.
 If any inter-island dispersal currently occurs it is likely insufficient to re-establish extirpated island populations.
-Given the small populations restricted to Aguiguan, surveys throughout the subspecies' range are required to identify and protect all remnant populations as well as identify potential reintroduction sites.
+Given the small population restricted to Aguiguan, surveys throughout the subspecies' range are required to identify and protect any additional remnant populations as well as identify potential reintroduction sites.

 If populations are not found outside of Aguiguan, reintroductions will be necessary to establish redundant populations necessary to buffer the subspecies from the effects of typhoons and other stochastic events.
-Surveys and modeling will be required to evaluate the Aguiguan population's capacity to serve as donors for translocation as would be genetic analyses to ensure that founders possess a significant percentage of the subspecies' remaining genetic diversity.
-Suitability of roosting and foraging habitat at reintroduction sites; protocols and logistical support for safe capture, transport, and release; and coordination and permitting all need to be conducted or be in place prior to any translocation efforts.
+Surveys and modeling will be required to evaluate the Aguiguan population's capacity to serve as a donor for translocations, as would be genetic analyses to ensure that founders possess a significant percentage of the subspecies' remaining genetic diversity.
+Determining the suitability of roosting and foraging habitat at reintroduction sites; protocols and logistical support for safe capture, transport, and release; and coordination and permitting all would need to be conducted or be in place prior to any translocation efforts.